KyryloKuzyk/PrimeTween/README.md

 PrimeTween comes with a built-in migration adapter that can help you migrate even big projects relatively quickly.
 The adapter can also be used if you're missing extension methods you've gotten used to.

-Adapter is an **optional** feature designed to speed up PrimeTween's adoption.
+The Adapter is an **optional** feature designed to speed up PrimeTween's adoption.
 The migrated code may still be allocating because of the [delegate allocations](#zero-allocations-with-delegates).
 > Please **back up** your project before proceeding.
 You should **test** the migrated code thoroughly before releasing it to production.